aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ## 2.2: Page Setup

-The `setup` key contains an array of objects that represent a page (or LORIS subtest) of an instrument.
-Each page object has the following format:
+The `setup` key contains an array of objects that each represent a page (or LORIS subtest) of an instrument.

 ```js
 {